 - 1 cup freshly grated carrots

-- 3 green onions, finely chopped
+- 3 green onions (scallions), finely chopped

-- 1/4 cup fresh cilantro, chopped
+- ⅓ cup fresh cilantro, chopped

-- 1/4 cup peanuts, finely chopped
+- ¼ cup peanuts, chopped

 - Bring a large pot of water to a boil and cook the brown rice noodles according to the package directions.
 Then drain and quickly rinse under cold water so the noodles do not stick together.

+Thank you for supporting Healthful Blondie!
 I only recommend products I absolutely love and use myself.
-In full disclosure, by purchasing a product I recommend, I may receive a small compensation.
-Everything counts to keep my dream afloat; thank you for supporting Healthful Blondie!
+In full disclosure, I may receive a small compensation for purchasing a product I recommend.